How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Methodology

-As for other parameters, the sky location $\bm{\hat{n}} = \bm{\hat{n}}(\theta, \phi)$, polarization $\psi$, time and phase of coalescence $(t_c, \phi_c)$ are sampled from uniform distributions, and $v$ is drawn from Eq.~(\ref{vprior}).
-The component masses of BNS obey Gaussian distribution $N(1.33, 0.09)M_{\rm sun}$ according to \cite{LIGOScientific:2018mvr}.
-Besides, we classify a GW event as detectable if the total SNR exceed the threshold of $\rho_{\rm threshold} = 12$, while the existence of SGRB counterpart is modeled by $p_v(v)$.
+As for other parameters, the sky location $\bm{\hat{n}} = \bm{\hat{n}}(\theta, \phi)$, polarization $\psi$, time and phase of coalescence $(t_c, \phi_c)$ are sampled from uniform distributions, and $v$ is drawn from \cref{vprior}.
+The component masses of BNS follow the Gaussian distribution $N(1.33, 0.09)M_{\rm sun}$, according to~\cite{LIGOScientific:2018mvr}.
+Besides, we classify a GW event as detectable if the total SNR exceeds the threshold of $\rho_{\rm threshold} = 12$ for ET + CE or 8 for ET.
+We set a lower threshold for ET to not limit its observation depth, making the population detected by ET and ET + CE comparable.
+These thresholds are widely adopted in the literature.

+Notably, current SGRB observations accumulate at only low redshifts, which is partly because the apparent luminosity of SGRB decreases with distance, and an event has to exceed the flux limit of the detector to be detected.
+However, from the theoretical perspective, coalescing BNS can be accompanied by SGRB provided proper conditions are satisfied.
+Therefore, we optimistically assume that SGRB counterparts at redshifts higher than the range of current observation can be detected in the future.
+We believe that with a reliable prediction of the SGRB detection rate, the analysis of our study would become more practical, while this is beyond the scope of this paper.

-Here we do not intent to normalize the distribution in redshift since current constraint on the local BNS merger rate is based on limited observations \cite{LIGOScientific:2018mvr}, thus the detecting capability of 3G detectors can not be exactly predicted, let alone the detecting rate of joint BNS-SGWB events.
-On the contrary we will generate a GW catalogue consisting of 1000 sources (for each configuration), and for every single source the detecting criteria of both GW and SGRB are satisfied.
-The rate of acceptance is defined as 1000 divided by the number of all (qualified or not qualified) events.
-Next we will study how many of events are sufficient for our target accuracy.
-Four configurations will be considered in this paper: \{A: ET + CE/$\sigma_v = 0.05$, B: ET + CE/$\sigma_v = 0.003$, C: ET/$\sigma_v = 0.05$, D: ET/$\sigma_v = 0.003$\}.
+We do not intend to predict the exact detection rate of BNS-SGRB events, given that we only have very few observations to date.
+Contrariwise, we will generate a catalog comprising 1,000 events (for each configuration), and for every single event, the detecting criteria of both GW and SGRB are satisfied.
+This requires that more than 1,000 sources should be simulated, and then the rate of acceptance is defined as 1,000 divided by the number of all (qualified or unqualified) sources. {\revi For current SGRB observation by Swift, the number of SGRBs with redshift measurement is less than 10 per year.
+However, the authors of~\cite{Belgacem:2019tbw} simulated GW detection with an ET + CE + CE network, assuming that a THESEUS-type ~\cite{THESEUS:2017qvx, THESEUS:2017wvz, 2018MmSAI..89..205S} satellite will be used for coincidence searches, and they obtained 907 GW-SGRB joint detections in 10 years of data collection if the mass distribution of BNS is Gaussian (as is assumed in our study).
+Therefore, we consider it reasonable to expect 1,000 joint events with the help of future THESEUS telescope.} Next, we will study how many events are sufficient for the target accuracy required by cosmological research.
+Four configurations will be considered in this paper: \{A: ET + CE /$\ \sigma_v = 0.05$, B: ET + CE /$\ \sigma_v = 0.003$, C: ET /$\ \sigma_v = 0.05$, D: ET /$\ \sigma_v = 0.003$\}.